 The company announced a $425 million Series D funding round on Wednesday, led by Altimeter Capital with participation from new investors, Silver Lake and Ribbit Capital.
 Earlier investors Andreessen Horowitz, Index Ventures, Kleiner Perkins and New Enterprise Associates also added to the round.

 The new financing boosts Plaid’s valuation to $13.4 billion, according to a person familiar with the matter, who asked not to be named because the details were private.
 The Information first reported that Plaid was in the process of raising money.

 Early last year, Visa agreed to buy Plaid for $5.3 billion, which at the time was double the San Francisco-based start-up’s previous valuation.
 The Department of Justice sued to block the deal, alleging that it would limit competition in the payments industry.
 A few months later, Visa scrapped its takeover efforts.
 The companies said the decision to end the merger was mutual.

-Do you know your companies value?
-Kick-off the new year with a valuation exercise and position yourself for success in 2021.
+Do you know your company’s value?
+Position yourself for success in 2021.
 With the industry’s foremost expert on valuations, The Strawhecker Group (TSG) works with clients to arm them with critical decision-making information.

 What should you be doing right now?

 Determining the value of a merchant portfolio is not a simple task.
 Luckily, TSG can position you for success with its unique “bottom up” approach analyzing the minutia of every merchant in the portfolio in order to accurately access its value.
 Email us to get started today.